sspak9/jup/openai/README.md

 I found that 128/64 reaches solution OK, while 64/32 took longer and 32/16 took looooong time...

 This is the plot of 100-episode-average score for 32/16 model.
-The plot basically impiles that convergence to solution happens rather suddenly after many, many episodes
+The plot basically impiles that convergence to a solution happens rather suddenly after many, many episodes

 ![plot](lunarlander-v2.png)